Rufus Norris to run the National Theatre | reviews, news & interviews

 Nicholas Hytner's newly-announced successor breaks with tradition

 The sixth artistic director of the National Theatre of Great Britain will be Rufus Norris, it was announced this morning.
-The bookies’ favourites such as Marianne Elliott, Michael Grandage and Dominic Cooke having long since ruled themselves out, Norris can be welcomed as a daring choice.
+Bookies’ favourites such as Marianne Elliott, Michael Grandage and Dominic Cooke having long since ruled themselves out, Norris can be welcomed as a daring choice.
 For a start, unlike most of predecessors apart from Hytner, he has never run a large theatre company – although he has been an associate down the road at the Young Vic and at the National itself.
 Nor, as in the case of Trevor Nunn’s many musicals and Nicholas Hytner with Miss Saigon, has he a huge commercial hit to his name.
 Indeed at the age of 48 he has been directing at the highest level for only a relatively short period.

-Having trained as an actor at RADA, Norris the director did not come to the attention of wider audiences until 2001 with a revival of Afore Night Came, David Rudkin’s 1962 play for a sizeable cast about Black Country fruit-pickers at the Young Vic.
+Having trained as an actor at RADA, Norris the director did not come to the attention of wider audiences until 2001 with a revival of Afore Night Came, David Rudkin’s 1962 play for a sizeable cast about Black Country fruit-pickers, at the Young Vic.
 That won him the Evening Standard Award for most promising newcomer.
 The show that had even greater impact, and showcased an intense and subtle theatrical sensibility, was his staging of Festen, the Danish film from the Dogme school, which travelled from the Almeida in 2004 to Broadway via the West End.

 His only orthodoxy as an NT artistic director is that he's not a woman.